 There are generally two different types of people who are buying their first record player.
 Those that just inherited a lot of old records from a relative and want to be able to listen to them, and those that are looking for a refined listening experience.

 If you fall into the former category, then you probably just want something that sounds decent and is simple to use.
-In that case there are multiple options around the $100-$200 range that will work great for you, the Audio-Technica AT-LP60BK being our favorite amongst them.
+In that case there are multiple options around the $100-$200 range that will work great for you.

 If you fall into the latter camp, you'll likely want to spend a bit more. $300-$400 is a good range for a first record player.
 Models in this price range tend to offer significantly better sound, and often have interchangeable components, so you can upgrade the player piece by piece if vinyl turns into a passion.